openstack/governance/reference/tags/assert_supports-upgrade.rst

   without data loss.
 This must be actively tested full-stack on every proposed commit in the gate, with resources present and working before and after the upgrade step.
-* A procedure for general upgrades of the project is defined and does not change substantially from cycle to cycle.
+* A procedure for general upgrades of the deliverable is defined and does not change substantially from cycle to cycle.
 * The project provides an upgrade impact section on the release notes page that highlights anything that must be done by operators for